 Description

-This leek tart is creamy, cheesy and rich.
-The crust is flaky, buttery and the addition of lard takes it to another melt-in-your-mouth savory level!
+This leek tart is creamy, cheesy, and rich.
+The crust is flaky and buttery, and the addition of lard takes it to another melt-in-your-mouth savory level!
 Pieces of salty ham are scattered throughout the luscious bechamel sauce to complement the natural sweetness of tender leeks.

 Ingredients